hellonearthis/100-days-of-code/log.md

 **Today's Progress**: Worked on learning React

 **Thoughts:** I tried to get to grips with 'React AHA Moments' blog post.
-Also looked at [https://www.npmjs.com/package/react-webpack-template] (https://www.npmjs.com/package/react-webpack-template) as an easy way to create react projects that use webkit, instead of rolling my own.
+Also looked at [react-webpack-template] (https://www.npmjs.com/package/react-webpack-template) as an easy way to create react projects that use webkit, instead of rolling my own.

 **Link to work:** [React AHA Moments](https://tylermcginnis.com/react-aha-moments/)